jhgoldwyn/TwoCompartmentNL/README.md

 Code and data files that accompany
-Structure and dynamics that specialize neurons for high-frequency coincidence detection in the barn owl nucleus laminaris by Bennett Drucker and Joshua H. Goldwyn (Swarthmore College)
+Structure and dynamics that specialize neurons for high-frequency coincidence detection in the barn owl nucleus laminaris by Ben Drucker and Joshua H. Goldwyn (Swarthmore College)

 Manuscript available on bioRxiv